Shed Cost Calculator

 | Total all-in | $21,800–$42,300 | |

-Real-world note: A fully conditioned backyard office is essentially a small ADU (accessory dwelling unit) for daytime use — building codes in some municipalities treat it as such and require more stringent permitting.
-In high-cost markets (CA, NY, MA), labor for this build pushes toward the high end of the range.
-The ROI is strong: a quality backyard office adds $15,000–$30,000 to assessed home value and rents for $800–$1,500/month in markets where ADU rentals are permitted.
-Use our home addition cost calculator if your project scope starts approaching full ADU territory.
+Real-world note: A fully conditioned backyard office is essentially a small ADU for daytime use — building codes in some municipalities treat it as such.
+The ROI is strong: a quality backyard office adds $15,000–$30,000 to assessed home value and can rent for $800–$1,500/month in ADU-permitted markets.
+Use our home addition cost calculator if your project scope approaches full ADU territory.

 Shed Types Guide